tijptjik/NarrowEclipse/story.md

 The Acolytes of the Narrow Eclipse, will cast shade upon light and

 Rise Metajj Vos, take the Biomorph Resonator

-We have gathered the innocents of the galaxy and together

-We have

-## Plot Lines

-Consular-class space cruiser, Alexandria

 [1]: http://starwars.wikia.com/wiki/Human